-For buyers who commute to Boston, the MBTA commuter rail is often the first filter.
+For buyers who commute to Boston, the MBTA commuter rail is often the first filter on the home search.
 And on the South Shore, you have real options — six towns with direct rail or ferry service to South Station or the Financial District, each with a different personality, price point, and transit experience.
+With return-to-office policies tightening across Boston's major employers in 2026, getting the commute right has never mattered more.

-Here's how they rank by value: balancing commute quality, home prices, and overall livability.
+Here's how the six towns rank by value — balancing commute quality, home prices, schools, and overall livability.

 #1 Best Value: Scituate

-Scituate sits at the sweet spot of the Greenbush line — a genuine harbor town with strong schools, gorgeous beaches, and a median home price around $875,000.
-For what you get (waterfront access, community character, school quality), this is one of the best values on the entire South Shore for commuters.
-The North Scituate station is well-used and parking is manageable.
+Scituate is the sweet spot of the Greenbush line — a genuine harbor town with strong schools (8/10), three beaches, and a median home price around $875,000.
+The North Scituate and Greenbush stations are well-used, with service to South Station in about 50 minutes.
+For what you get — waterfront character, community feel, school quality — this is one of the best values on the entire South Shore for commuters heading into 2026.

 #2 Cohasset

 Cohasset is undeniably beautiful — the harbor, Sandy Beach, and the village center are picture-perfect.
-The schools are excellent (rated 9/10).
-The trade-off is price: median home prices around $1,150,000 make it one of the priciest towns on the South Shore.
-The Greenbush line serves Cohasset, and it's worth it if the budget allows.
+Schools are excellent at 9/10.
+The trade-off is price: at a median around $1,150,000, it's one of the priciest towns on the South Shore.
+The Greenbush line serves Cohasset with about a 60-minute ride to South Station.
+Worth every penny for the right buyer — just budget accordingly.

 The Kingston/Plymouth Line: Pembroke, Kingston, Plymouth

 The Kingston/Plymouth line runs further south, with longer commute times but meaningfully lower prices.
-These towns appeal to buyers willing to trade commute time for more home and more space.
+These towns appeal to buyers willing to trade commute length for more home and more space.

 #3 Best Value: Pembroke

 Pembroke is the underrated gem of the Kingston/Plymouth line.
-Median home prices around $600,000, a commuter rail station at Pembroke, good schools, and a genuine sense of community.
-For buyers who want to own on the South Shore without stretching to $800,000+, Pembroke deserves a serious look.
-The commute is about 60–65 minutes to South Station.
+Median prices around $600,000, a commuter rail station, solid schools (7/10), and a tight-knit community.
+For buyers who want to own on the South Shore without pushing $800,000+, Pembroke deserves serious attention.
+The commute runs about 60–65 minutes to South Station.

 #4 Kingston

 Kingston offers solid value at a median around $650,000.
 The Kingston/Route 3 station provides rail access, and the town has been growing steadily with new restaurants, retail, and community investment.
 Schools are rated 7/10.
-The commute runs about 65 minutes to South Station.
+The commute runs about 65 minutes to South Station — a reasonable trade for what you get at this price point.

 #5 Plymouth

-Plymouth is America's Hometown and the most affordable town on this list at a median around $580,000.
-The commute is the longest — around 70–75 minutes from the Plymouth station — and the schools are rated 7/10.
-But for buyers who want waterfront access, history, and the most home for their dollar, Plymouth has genuine appeal, particularly in neighborhoods near the harbor.
+Plymouth is the most affordable town on this list at a median around $580,000.
+America's Hometown has a booming downtown, a stunning harbor, and enormous variety of neighborhoods and price points.
+The commute is the longest — about 70–75 minutes — but for buyers who want the most home for their dollar with waterfront access, Plymouth continues to offer compelling value.

 The Ferry: Hingham